Soneliem/WAIUA/README.md

 Please ensure you are in a match when you try to use it.
 I swear if you complain about it not working and you're not in a match...

-If Valorant is already running:
 1. Ensure you are in a match (after selecting agents)
 2. Press the big "Click To Load Match Info" button and wait about 7 seconds
 3. Profit

-If Valorant is not running:
-1. Press the account button in the top left
-2. Use your Riot Account details to log in.
-Remember to select your region from the bottom left.
-3. Ensure you are in a match (after selecting agents). idk about you but wouldn't you need to have Valorant open for this?
-3. Press the big "Click To Load Match Info" button and wait about 7 seconds
-4. Profit slightly less

 ## Roadmap and Known Bugs